 This is something I hadn’t thought of.
 But it makes so much sense.

-Well, I do provide a list of illustrators and book designers to work with after they have a completed manuscript.
-But I usually don’t go beyond that.
+I write a lot of stories for clients, and in the past, that was usually the end of my involvement.
+That is aside from providing my clients with the names of two or three illustrators and book designers to work with after they have completed manuscripts.
+But I usually didn’t go beyond that.

-I provide the list because I know most people new to the writing arena and those who have their stories ghostwritten aren’t aware of the next steps.
+I provide the list because most people new to the writing arena aren’t aware of the next steps.
 They need help.

 The DIY Beginning – Start with the Story

-The first step to self-publishing a picture book is writing the story or having it ghostwritten.
+The first step to self-publishing a picture book is to have a finished manuscript.

 Once that’s done, the author hires an illustrator who creates the interior illustrations, and usually the front and back covers.